shaheen-ahmad2601/Job-Portal-Backend/README.md

-# Job Portal Backend
+# Job Portal

 ## Overview

-The Job Portal Backend is a REST API built with **Node.js** and **Express.js**, designed to facilitate job postings by employers and job applications by job seekers.
-This backend manages user authentication, job postings, job searching, and application tracking efficiently.
+The Job Portal Backend is a RESTful API built with Node.js, Express.js, and MongoDB, enabling secure job postings, searches, and applications.
+It features data modeling with Mongoose, JWT authentication, role-based access control (RBAC), middleware validation, and logging for efficiency and security.
+Following REST principles, it ensures scalability with asynchronous operations and database indexing, making it a robust solution for job portals.

 ---